How to Design a Locker Room (Step-by-Step Guide)

 A common mistake in locker room design is planning for average occupancy instead of the busiest times.
 In reality, many locker rooms experience short periods of heavy demand.
 Shift changes, lesson changes, sports sessions and class start times can all create sudden pressure on the layout.

 That means the room should be judged by how it performs when several people are using it at once.
-Consider how many users are likely to arrive together, how long they stay in front of lockers, whether they need bench space and whether they are carrying bulky items such as bags, boots or towels.
+Consider how many users are likely to arrive together and whether they are carrying bulky items such as bags, boots or towels.

 Step 5: Decide how lockers will be allocated

 Not all locker rooms use storage in the same way.
 Some have assigned lockers used by the same person every day.
 Others rely on shared or temporary-use lockers, especially in public and leisure settings.
-This choice affects layout, numbering, lock selection and how users move through the room.
+This choice affects layout, numbering and how users move through the room.

-Getting this right early helps prevent layout and flow problems later.
+Getting this right early helps prevent avoidable layout problems later.

 Step 6: Choose the right locker type and size